 Understanding the difference may feel tricky.
 But like with any element of a language, mastering the difference between por and para takes a bit of practice.

-But first, let me dispel a myth: one of the reasons you may find it complex is because Spanish learners are often told that por and para both mean for.
+But first, let’s dispel a myth.
+One of the reasons you may find it complex is because Spanish learners are often told that por and para both mean for.

 While this isn’t wrong, it’s not entirely true.

 There are many other translations for por and para in English – and it all depends on the context.

 The key to understanding whether to use por or para is to think of the meaning you want to convey, rather than the exact translation.

 You see, prepositions – words like for, by, to etc. – don’t necessarily have an exact match in other languages.

 Which means you’ll need to immerse yourself in Spanish in order to get a feel for which Spanish prepositions to use in which contexts.

 Don’t worry, Busuu’s got your back!
 With a dedicated online course on the differences between por and para, you’ll be mastering the use of both Spanish words and use them in your daily conversations seamlessly!